9 players Fergie decided not to sign for Man Utd: Silva, Lampard, Ribery…

 Sir Alex Ferguson signed some wonderful players during his 27 years in charge of Manchester United – but he missed out on a fair few, too.

-Sir Alex Ferguson didn’t get too many things wrong during his 27-year reign at Old Trafford.
-But as as several inspired decisions among around 100 signings, there were also a few duds.
+Ferguson didn’t get too many things wrong at Old Trafford.
+But as well as several inspired decisions among around 100 signings, there were also a few duds.

-No United fan would criticise Ferguson for putting Eric Cantona above any potetial new recruit, but the prospect of Zidane at Old Trafford is too tantilising not to regret.
+No United fan would criticise Ferguson for putting Eric Cantona above any potential new recruit, but the prospect of Zidane at Old Trafford is too tantalising not to regret.

-Edwards, in his book, lifted the lid on Ferguson’s thinking when it was put to him that United should be signing the Frenchman from Bordeaux in 1996: “Alex said that Eric had also mentioned Zidane to him but Alex felt Zidane played in the same position as Eric.
+Martin Edwards, in his book, lifted the lid on Ferguson’s thinking when it was put to him that United should be signing the Frenchman from Bordeaux in 1996: “Alex said that Eric had also mentioned Zidane to him, but Alex felt Zidane played in the same position as Eric.

 “Having gone over to France to persuade Eric to re-sign for us, after the Crystal Palace incident, he felt that, if he had brought Zidane in, it may have affected Eric’s position, so he stuck with Eric.”